M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 * Keep the texts casual, polite, and friendly.
     * Use _sorry_ and _please_ if it feels natural to do so.
-    * Feel free to use contractions like _don't, shouldn't, we're,_ and so on.
+    * Feel free to use contractions like _don't_, _shouldn't_, _we're_, and so on.
-    * Do not, however, use abbreviations such as _etc., e.g.,_ and _i.e._
+    * Do not, however, use abbreviations such as _etc._, _e.g._, and _i.e._

 CORRECT | INCORRECT
 --- | --- |
-<span class="correct">Sorry, but we couldn't get</span> you the most recent version. | The most recent version <span class="incorrect">is unavailable.</span>
+<span class="correct">Sorry, but we couldn't get</span> you the most recent version. | The most recent version <span class="incorrect">is unavailable</span>.
-<span class="correct">Please try again</span> later. | The operation <span class="incorrect">can be attempted again </span> at a later time.
+<span class="correct">Please try again</span> later. | The operation <span class="incorrect">can be attempted again</span> at a later time.

 * If you have to choose, be easily understandable rather than colorful and exciting.
-In most cases, however, being clear does not automatically mean that you need to also sound flat and uninteresting
+In most cases, however, being clear does not automatically mean that you need to also sound flat and uninteresting.

 ## Style Conventions

-This section outlines the style conventions used for at M-Files.
+This section outlines the style conventions used at M-Files.

 ### Standard American English

-All M-Files content must be written in **Standard American English.** The most significant difference between written Standard American English and, say, written British English is that certain words are spelled differently.
+All M-Files content must be written in **Standard American English**.
+The most significant difference between written Standard American English and, for example, written British English is that certain words are spelled differently.
 Pay special attention to how you spell certain words.

 The tables below list spelling differences of words and suffixes (word endings) between Standard American English and British English.
-Please note that the lists are not by any means exhaustive, but they cover some of the most common differences.
+Lists are not exhaustive, but they cover some of the most common differences.
 Whenever you are unsure of how a word is spelled in Standard American English, consult a dictionary, such as the online dictionaries by [Merriam-Webster]({{ site.baseurl }}/User-Experience/Writing-Style/#reference-documents) or [Macmillan]({{ site.baseurl }}/User-Experience/Writing-Style/#reference-documents).

 #### Words with Specific Endings